Golden daffodils in full bloom against soft spring light, British countryside

 If you're reading this in late March you might still have a few days.
 Head to a woodland edge, a country lane verge, anywhere a bit unmanaged — that's usually where the stragglers hold on longest.
 Take your camera.
 Get down low with them.
 They won't be there next week.

 The daffodil will be back next February.
 But this afternoon, this exact quality of light — that's a one-time offer.
+The cherry blossom said the same thing, three weeks ago.
+Neither was wrong.

 Share